ProccyBoi/Sydney-Metroboard/README.md

 - Try a different USB-C cable or port.
 - Press the **BOOT** button on the board right as upload starts (some ESP32 boards require this).
+- Ensure the upload baud rate is not too fast, 115200 works well.

 **No serial port appears**
 - Unplug/replug the board.